vipulpathak113/FrontendInterviewQuestions/README.md

     // Expected output: "c"
     ```

-- **compose** : compose take function and evaluate function where one fn out become input of other fn (right to left)
+- **compose** : compose take function and evaluate function where one fn output becomes input of other fn (right to left)
   `js const compose = (...fns)=>val=>fns.reduceRight((prev,fn)=>fn(prev),val)`

 - **pipe** : evaluate from left to right